On the reliable and efficient numerical integration of the Kuramoto model and related dynamical systems on graphs: Kuramoto model

 and a prescribed initial approximation $\vartheta^{(0)} \approx \vartheta(0)$, the explicit Euler solution is given by the recurrence

 see~\eqref{eq:KuramotoReformulation}.
 In each time step, the evaluation of the defining function relies on the precomputation of the sums

 Altogether, this requires~$4 \, M$ evaluations of sine and cosine functions compared to~$M (M-1)$ evaluations of the sine function needed for the original formulation~\eqref{eq:Kuramoto}.
 The generalisation to higher-order explicit or implicit time integration methods is straightforward.
 Long-term simulations are ideally based on geometric integrators.
+Their benefits over standard methods are demonstrated in~\cite{BlanesCasas,IserlesQuispel,SanzSerna,SanzSernaCalvo}, e.g.

 \MyParagraphAbstand{Remark} In our study, the focus is on the numerical simulation of a high number of oscillators.
 In this situation, the reduction from $M^2$ to $M^2 - M$ evaluations of the sine function by taking into account the evident identity for coinciding indices